babyOctopuses/game-dashboard/README.md

 Run sequelize to migrate and create table with seeders.

-if database for this repo doesn.t exist, create it using this command.
+If database for this repo doesn't exist, create it using this command.
 Skip this command if you already have the database.
 (Don't forget to add it on .env DB_DEV)
 ```
 $ npx sequelize db:create